 - public diplomacy efforts to promote a better understanding of NATO and its role in Afghanistan.

-As part of the international community’s overall effort, ISAF worked to create the conditions whereby the Afghan government was able to exercise its authority throughout the country, including the development of professional and capable Afghan security forces.
+As part of the international community’s overall effort, ISAF worked to create the conditions whereby the Afghan government would be able to exercise its authority throughout the country.

 A gradual process of transition to full Afghan security responsibility – known as “Inteqal” in Dari and Pashtu – was launched in 2011.
-This process was completed on schedule in December 2014, when ISAF’s mission ended and the Afghan forces assumed full security responsibility.
+This process was completed on schedule in December 2014, when ISAF’s mission ended and the Afghan forces assumed full security responsibility for their country.